huydo2105/xtz-mail/README.md

 npm run start
 ```

 6. Once the script completes, the tokens data will be logged in the console.
-Additionally, the HTML code for the email campaign will be stored in the `campaign.html` file.

 Feel free to customize the script according to your requirements.